OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

     - The `packageName` property must contain a unique identifier.
 The industry standard is to use the bot's URL in reverse format.
 Replace the token `[from-ngrok]` with the unique identifier from the forwarding address.
     - The `developer` property has three URLs that should match the hostname of the Messaging endpoint.
 Replace the token `[from-ngrok]` with the unique identifier from the forwarding address.
     - The `botId` property in the `bots` collection property also requires the app ID from registration.
 Replace the token `[microsoft-app-id]` with the app ID.
+    - The `botId` property in the `composeExtensions` collection property also requires the app ID from registratation.
+Replace the token `[microsoft-app-id]` with the app ID.
     - Save and close the **manifest.json** file.

 1. Press **F5** to build the solution and package and start the web service in the debugger.
 The debugger will start the default browser, which can be ignored.
 The next step uses the teams client.